ZENNER Datahub Howto: Setting up Forwardings using HTTP as an example

 2. Setting up Forwarding

-The following describes how to configure the three types of forwarding within the platform and what to bear in mind when using them.
-Regardless of the type of forwarding, this must be set up once initially in the Management menu item under Forwarding by clicking on the “Add new forward rule” button with the access data of the end point.
+Regardless of the type of forwarding, you must initially set it up once in the menu item “Management” under “Forwarding” by clicking on the button “Add new forward rule” with the access data of the endpoint.

 2.1.1 General

-The prerequisite for using http forwarding is an end point that can be reached from the Internet and has a static IP address/URL.
+The prerequisite for using http forwarding is an endpoint accessible from the Internet with a static IP address/URL.
 If the forwarding rule is active, the platform sends an http POST to the stored URL for every incoming telegram.
 In the body of this POST there is a json object with the user data and the meta information of the reception.
 This is structured as follows:

 Further, more in-depth meta information has been hidden in the image above for better clarity.